-MetroPlex The new MetroPlex campus, as designed, will hold 153,000 gsf of new building space, built over two phases, to house new labs, research facilities, offices, small and large classrooms, and support facilities.
-Shaded parking spaces for 1,250 cars are also provided to serve the new campus.
-2012 Aerial of MetroPlex Wichita State owns the 27.9 acre Eugene M. Hughes Metropolitan Complex (MetroPlex) at 29th and Oliver, abutting local neighborhoods on all sides.
+2012 Aerial of MetroPlex MetroPlex Wichita State owns the 27.9 acre Eugene M. Hughes Metropolitan Complex (MetroPlex) at 29th and Oliver, abutting local neighborhoods on all sides.
 This campus includes a 75,000 sf modern building for use as a conference center with offices, meeting rooms, kitchen, and other amenities, as well as a new dental services facility.
 The site also includes recreation fields, parking, and neighborhood stormwater facilities.
 With the growth of the university's health professions programs, more space is needed than what is allocated at Ahlberg Hall.
 The master plan proposes these programs move to the MetroPlex, to form a unified health professions campus.
+The new MetroPlex campus, as designed, will hold 153,000 gsf of new building space, built over two phases, to house new labs, research facilities, offices, small and large classrooms, and support facilities.
+Shaded parking spaces for 1,250 cars are also provided to serve the new campus.

-VEHICLE LOOP MetroPlex Framework The MetroPlex is designed with a conceptual framework, incorporating and utilizing existing site amentities, features, and buildings.
+MetroPlex Framework The MetroPlex is designed with a conceptual framework, incorporating and utilizing existing site amentities, features, and buildings.
 The framework has four major components: 1) Program Loop, 2) Vehicle Loop, 3) Pedestrian Loop, and 4) Open Space.
-PROGRAM LOOP The Program Loop incorporates the existing dental services building and conference facility into the plan and proposes that new buildings form a loop, utliizing the existing buildng geometry.
+PROGRAM LOOP The Program Loop incorporates the existing dental services building and conference facility into the plan and proposes that new buildings form a loop, utliizing the existing building geometry.
 This loop forms an important public edge on Oliver Ave.
-The Vehicle Loop utilizes the existing points of entry into the campus, but creates a defined road in the heart of the campus.
+VEHICLE LOOP The Vehicle Loop utilizes the existing points of entry into the campus, but creates a defined road in the heart of the campus.
 Parking is located directly off of this interior road.

 PEDESTRIAN LOOP The Pedestrian Loop is a 3/4 mile walking/jogging trail circumventing the campus.
 This campus and public amenity promotes healthy living and takes into consideration the mission and vision of the health professions.
 OPEN SPACE Open Spaces at the MetroPlex serve the campus by offering a core central quad within the Program Loop, a waterfront/neighborhood-front green space associated with the Pedestrian Loop at the east end of the campus, and stormwater management corridors that collect all water from on-site for treatment before outflowing into the city system.